Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 # Configuration
 The Sync-Script synchronizes the FD-Buttons for both Captain and FO.
 If you don't want that, comment out (--) Line 4 (the call for the Function FNX_SYNC_FD)
 ## Profiles
-As already stated, if you don't have the FSLabs Fonts you have to customize the Fonts-Settins for every Action.<br/>
+As already stated, if you don't have the FSLabs Fonts you have to customize the Fonts-Settings for every Action.<br/>
 The View Buttons use the vJoy Device Driver and Custom Cameras.
 You have to install the vJoy Device Driver (and configure a Joystick), map the vJoy's Buttons to the "Load Custom Camera" Bindings and Save/Create your Custom Cameras for the respective Button.
+If you want to use these!
+When you don't want to use the View-Buttons you don't need the vJoy Driver installed.

 ## FNX320_AUTO
 This Script contains the Functions addressed by some Actions in the Profiles.
 They are addressed via "LuaToggle:FNX320_AUTO:*NUM*" in PilotsDeck.
 Which *NUM*ber maps to which Function can be found at the End of the File!
 This Script is essential for these Buttons to work.